 In places where on-premise dining is allowed, your restaurant may need to ensure proper ventilation.
 For patio dining, this means that you can’t use tents that prevent air from circulating.
-For indoor dining, this means properly maintaining your restaurant HVAC system, and keeping windows and doors open when possible.
+For indoor dining, this means properly maintaining your restaurant HVAC system, this means keeping windows and doors open when possible.

 Facilitate social distancing by properly spacing out tables (6 feet or 2 meters apart in most places) and asking guests to queue up outside rather than wait for a table in your lobby.

 Self-service dining like buffets, salad bars, and beverage filling stations are COVID-19 health code violations in many places.
 Avoid a penalty by removing self-service stations and making staff serve customers instead.